boilerrat/awesome-decentralized-autonomous-organizations/readme.md

 - [Clubhouse](https://www.clubhouse.com/) - A private place to meet up regularly, talk about anything, and hop from room to room- [Discord](https://discord.com/) -  is a free voice, video, and text chat app.
 - [Discourse](https://www.discourse.org/) - modern forum software for your community.
 Use it as a mailing list, discussion forum, long-form chat room, and more.
 - [Farcaster](https://www.farcaster.xyz/) - Farcaster is a sufficiently decentralized social network.
 It is an open protocol that can support many clients, just like email.
+Farcaster is also the main client for the protocol.
 - [Hash Chat](https://alpha.hashchat.xyz/) - Encrypted, cross-chain, web3 wallet messaging.
 - [HEY](https://lenster.xyz/) - a composable, decentralized, and permissionless social media web app built with Lens Protocol. (formery Lenster)
 - [Minds](https://www.minds.com/) - Minds is an open source social network dedicated to Internet freedom.
 Speak freely, protect your privacy, earn crypto rewards and take back control of your social media.